AHU-coding/AHU-coding.github.io/_pages/code3.md

 {% include base_path %}

-Database for the paper “Characterization and classifiation of binary linear codes with various hull dimensions from an improved mass formula”
+Database for the paper “Shitao Li, Minjia Shi, Characterization and classifiation of binary linear codes with various hull dimensions from an improved mass formula, IEEE Transactions on Information Theory, 2024, 70(5): 3357-3372.”

 ### Table 1: Binary linear codes with one-dimensional hull (h=1)